gnodi/nead/README.md

 > with the namespace passed to the 'compose' method.

 ### Hacking
+**This part is not implemented yet.**

-Here is some tricks to use advanced nead features.
+Here is some tricks to customize your nead experience!

 #### Define your own injection proxy
 ```js